 by MATT BACON >

-So you want to know one of the biggest things ruining the industry these days?
+Do you want to know one of the biggest things ruining the industry?

 I think first and foremost it’s important to realize how we got here.

 As we all know, the internet has a culture which can frequently be viewed as very destructive and in many ways pushing against the idealism the form was initially built upon.
 We found early on as a collective that a lot of the articles that got the most hits were the articles that were essentially outrage porn, and it’s easy to see why.
 We can express emotions on the internet we couldn’t really use in real life.
 Furthermore, once this art form developed beyond trolling we started to find some serious issues.
 We ran into the reaction piece.
 The piece that existed largely just to give people something to fume about.
 I get where the idea for reaction pieces comes from and to some extent this very article is one, but it started to lead to this weird myopic thing where we needed reaction pieces for everything we we consumed, and that’s where things got out of hand.